JianJiaT/tp/docs/DeveloperGuide.md

 {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}

-## Design & implementation

-{Describe the design and implementation of the product.
-Use UML diagrams and short code snippets where applicable.}

-### Architecture
+## Architecture

 The UML diagram below shows the main relationships between the classes in the Brokeculator application.
 ![img.png](images/architecture.png)

+## Design

 The manager classes of the application are:
-- `UI` class: This class is responsible for interacting with the user.
+- `UI`: This class is responsible for interacting with the user.
 It prints messages to the user and reads input from the user.
-- `Logic` class: This class coordinates the interaction between the `UI` and back-end classes.
+- `Logic`: This class coordinates the interaction between the `UI` and back-end classes.
 It processes user input into commands and executes them.
-- `ExpenseManager` class: This class is responsible for storing and managing the expenses.
+- `ExpenseManager`: This class is responsible for storing and managing the expenses.
-- `EventManager` class: This class is responsible for storing and managing the events.
+- `EventManager`: This class is responsible for storing and managing the events.
-- `EventExpenseDataIntegrityManager` class: This class is responsible for managing circular dependencies between events and expenses.
+- `EventExpenseDataIntegrityManager`: This class is responsible for managing circular dependencies between events and expenses.
-- `Dashboard` class: This class is responsible for storing the managers classes of the application and providing access to them.
+- `Dashboard`: This class is responsible for storing the managers classes of the application and providing access to them.
-- `Category` class: This class is responsible for storing the categories of expenses.
+- `Category`: This class is responsible for storing the categories of expenses.
 - `FileManager` class: This class is responsible for reading and writing data to files.

 The code snippet below shows the instantiation of the manager classes in the main method of the application: